 - For Outline, click a color, change the transparency, and change the line width.
 For polygons, check the box to adjust the outline automatically.

 Rotate symbols by an angle, determined by a chosen field, when you want the symbol to reflect direction—for example, the direction the wind is blowing or a vehicle is traveling.
+When selecting a point symbol, choose one that points north so that the rotation matches the resulting direction of the symbol.

 To rotate symbols, do the following: